firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### The Strategic Approach

 #### 1. Create a README for AI Assistants
-For your code repository, create one or more Markdown files called [`AGENTS.md`](https://agents.md/) that serves as the assistant's reference manual for the repository.
+For your code repository, create one or more Markdown files called [`AGENTS.md`](https://agents.md/).
 Include:
 - **Project Overview:** What the repository does and its core purpose
 - **Architecture:** High-level system design and architectural decisions
 - **Directory Structure:** What each major directory contains and why